All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I tell my surgeon about TB-500?

 Absolutely.
-Full transparency with your entire medical team is essential.
-Your surgeon needs to know about all medications, supplements, and peptides you are taking.
+Full transparency with your entire medical team is important.
+Your surgeon needs to know about all medications, supplements, and peptides you're taking.
 This is a safety issue, not a preference.
 Most surgeons will appreciate your openness and can factor it into your care plan.

 Can I start TB-500 before surgery?